sprekelerlab/Remme-Bergmann-2021/Fig_1/README.md

 ## Running simulations in Fig. 1
-The simulation can be started from MATLAB by running the script `matlab_Fig_1.m`.
+The simulation can be started from Octave or MATLAB by running the script `matlab_Fig_1.m`.

-If you are using macOS or are using Octave instead of MATLAB, you will have to change the command to compile the `integrate_eqns.c` at the top of the file.
+If you are using macOS instead of Linux, you might have to change the command to compile `integrate_eqns.c` at the top of the `matlab_Fig_1.m` file.

 To turn plasticity off in the PP and on in the SC (Fig. 1F), set `pp_plastic = false;` in `matlab_Fig_1.m`.